 Georgia Board of Massage

-Therapy as meeting the education requirements for licensure.
-Links to Board rules may be found at www.sos.ga.gov/plb/massage.
+Therapy.
+Links to Board rules may be found here.

-Programs located outside of the state of Georgia must be verified by the applicant as a program that has requirements substantially equal to or greater than those required of a Georgia based program pursuant to Board rule 345-8.
-It is the responsibility of the applicant to request from the school or program their certification, regulatory Board or other entity recognition or any other criteria requested by the Georgia Board.
-Not all massage therapy education programs will be acceptable to the Georgia Board.
+Programs located outside of the state of Georgia must have requirements substantially equal to or greater than those required of a Georgia based program pursuant to Board Rule under Chapter 345-8.
+It is the responsibility of the applicant to request and cause the submission of their massage therapy program's certification, regulatory Board or other entity recognition and/or any other criteria requested by the Georgia Board.
+Not all massage therapy educational programs will be acceptable to the Georgia Board.